ON-TREND, DRILL-READY NEVADAN GOLD ASSET WITH AN UPDATED AND INCREASED 2021 RESOURCE ESTIMATE

 Sandman is a large property that is extensively covered by alluvial gravels and wind-blown sand.
 Four discrete gold deposits have been discovered at Sandman, which proves the existence of multiple hydrothermal systems and suggests that the potential for the discovery of additional deposits is excellent.
 Geophysical, geochemical, and geological data have led to the identification of a number of quality exploration targets that are not fully explored.
 The Phase I program recommends first-pass or follow-up drill testing of these targets.
 Further work aimed at developing new exploration targets is also warranted.
 Geophysical and geochemical surveys should be completed with the goal of defining new targets.
 Additionally, scoping-level economic studies should be completed as deposit resources continue to be refined.

-Cherie Leeden, B.Sc Applied Geology (Honours), MAIG, a “Qualified Person” as defined by National Instrument 43-101, has read and approved all technical and scientific information contained in this news release.
-Ms. Leeden will become the Company’s Chief Executive Officer, following the closing of the acquisition of the Big Balds gold project, previously announced on August 17, 2020.
+Cherie Leeden, B.Sc (Applied Geology, Honours), MAIG, a “Qualified Person” as defined by National Instrument 43-101, has read and approved all technical and scientific information contained on this page.
+Ms. Leeden is the Company’s Chief Executive Officer.